How to make a Spanish Tortilla

 Tortilla however, is much more common, and you’ll find it everywhere.
 Some call it the national dish ( or is that paella ! ).
 You’ll see Spanish men in bars having a tranche, with a cortado coffee in the late morning.
 You’ll find it served in tapas bars, and even inside a Spanish bread roll as a sandwich !
 I know you’re probably dropping your jaw at that but we’re used to a potato sandwich being a delicious thing since we started getting it at the main square in Marrakech.
 Later in the day , late afternoon / early evening, you’ll see it again perhaps as a pinchos served in chunks on a slice of bread… and finally it can come out again for dinner as a whole meal !

-Haven’t you always wanted to serve one of these.
+Haven’t you always wanted to serve one of these yourself?

-Before we do that, we should point out that we are using potatoes AND onions as the filling.
+We should point out that we are using potatoes AND onions as the filling.
 It’s a bone of contention apparently, whether a classic Spanish tortilla should just have potatoes, or both.
-I have to say that we have only tasted potato filled OR onion ( cebolla) tortillas here in the Canaries.
+I have to say that we have only tasted potato filled OR onion (cebolla) tortillas here in the Canaries.
 But this recipe for both together is even better, so we’re sticking with that.
 I have to say one of my favourite tortillas here on the island is the cebolla tortilla.
 Perhaps it’s the onions that makes it incredible, or is it all that oil you have to use.

 It’s probably greedy to have half of this recipe each, but we do, maybe with a little crunchy iceberg lettuce.
 That’s a very filling meal for us, and we really never need the last slice so it’s perfect for 3 people, or 4 if you have a salad with it.
 It’s so yummy that we haven’t managed to be able to leave one in the fridge to cool yet.
 We’ll have to learn more about portion control !

 - A good (Kosher) sea salt (flakes are better than crystals)